andrew/ultimate-awesome/README.md

 - [awesome-mac](https://github.com/xyNNN/awesome-mac) - A curated list of amazingly awesome macOS tools, applications and games.
 - [awesome-blockchain](https://github.com/blockchainplus/awesome-blockchain) - 区块链资源列表(A curated list of blockchain resources.).
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
+- [awesome-angular-graphql](https://github.com/hasura/awesome-angular-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Angular` awesome.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs) - A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.